How much does a Solar panel System cost in the UK

 It is important that the size of your solar panel system meets your energy requirements, in order to make the switch to solar energy worth while.

 The brand and type of solar panel you choose as part of your installation will also affect the total price.
-Whereas Polycrystalline solar panels are the more affordable type of panel, Monocrystalline panels are more efficient and desirable as they are a black solar panel.
-Whilst the average cost to add another solar panel to a system is £250, industry leading brands such as LG, Panasonic and SolarEdge will cost more due to their technology advancements and brand reputation.
+Whereas Polycrystalline solar panels are the more affordable type of panel, Monocrystalline panels are more efficient and desirable as they are black solar panels.
+Whilst the average cost to add another solar panel to a system is £250, industry-leading brands such as Hyundai, Panasonic and SolarEdge will cost more due to their technological advancements and reputation of being a Tier 1 solar brand.

-For example, LG offer Bifacial solar panels, and SolarEdge’s Smart Modules have integrated DC power optimisers.
+For example, LG offers Bifacial solar panels, and SolarEdge’s Smart Modules have integrated DC power optimisers.
 These features allow for greater solar generation, and therefore a quicker return despite the larger upfront cost.

 3. Do you use the majority of your energy during the evening?
 If so adding solar batteries to your solar panels would mean you would see a faster return on investment.